What To Do About A Failing Dystopian Saga Like

 Warning: Spoilers ahead.

 When Veronica Roth’s Divergent hit shelves in 2011, it was a breakout success.
 Publisher’s Weekly called the book “edgy” and “definitely not for the fainthearted.”
-Told from the point of view of a heroine named Tris, it is the first installment in a trilogy about a postapocalyptic society that has been divided into factions based on its civilians’ dominant personality traits.
+Told from the point of view of a heroine named Tris, it is the first instalment in a trilogy about a post-apocalyptic society that has been divided into factions based on its civilians’ dominant personality traits.

 Many critics and fans hailed Divergent as the successor to Suzanne Collins’ Hunger Games saga, which debuted in 2008.
 “For those who loved The Hunger Games and are willing to brave the sometimes sadistic tests of strength and courage Tris must endure, the reward is a memorable, unpredictable journey from which it is nearly impossible to turn away,” the review in Publisher’s Weekly concluded.